 As shown above, the assumptions on gas demand for the coming decades vary widely in different studies.
 The possible hydrogen share in gas consumption ranges between 20 and 50 percent.
 These large uncertainties in network infrastructure demand planning are to be reduced in joint network development plans between the electric and gas transmission system operators.

 At the same time, the market survey conducted in the course of the Gas Network Development Plan 2022 – 2032 shows the great interest of energy industry players in hydrogen projects.
 Here, too, a more refined analysis must make more precise estimates.
 Moreover, only CO2-neutral or -negative hydrogen has a climate-positive effect.
 Therefore, the regulations regarding the definition of green hydrogen in the Renewable Energy law and adjacent ordinances are of great importance.

-Learn more about the potentials of hydrogen in the German energy system and understand the current legal regulations and use cases from practice in our live online training “Game Changer Hydrogen?!” (in German) on 23 and 24 September 2021.
+Learn more about the potentials of hydrogen in the German energy system and understand the current legal regulations and use cases from practice in our live online training “Game Changer Hydrogen?!” (in German) on 22 and 23 November 2021.